AJ Chandler: Storylines

 After his mother's death, Krystal divorced Tad, got back together with David and become married in 2009.
 David seeks custody of Little Adam by making JR seem like an unfit father, but JR fights him on this.
 Due to the judge at the custody hearing not being able to decide which of the two men Little Adam would be better off with, Jesse and Angie get temporary custody of him.
 JR gets Little Adam back after Krystal lies on the stand to protect herself in order to keep Adam from revealing a secret about her.

 JR marries his aunt Marissa Tasker on October 21, 2009, while JR is dealing with lymphoma.
 Marissa legally adopts him on March 3, 2010, and he now goes by the name "AJ".

 Even though he doesn't know it, his father JR is having an affair with his ex-step-grandmother Annie Chandler and his parents are having problems in their relationship because of JR's affair with Annie.

-JR goes back to his alcoholism in the summer of 2011, after Marissa reveals that she reciprocates the feelings of and is now dating Bianca Montgomery (the lesbian mother of AJ's good friends Miranda and Gabby).
+JR relapses into alcoholism in the summer of 2011, after Marissa reveals that she reciprocates the feelings of and is now dating Bianca Montgomery (the lesbian mother of AJ's good friends Miranda and Gabby).
 A frightened AJ spurns his father and turns to Marissa, and his de facto step-grandfather Tad Martin for guidance and comfort.

 On April 29, 2013, AJ reappeared on the online reboot of All My Children.
 He is shown to be the best friend of Bianca's daughter, Miranda Montgomery and both have been aged to teenagers due to the time jump.
 AJ is frequently seen consoling or advising Miranda.